This easy minestrone soup is a one-pot wonder loaded with flavor.

 • Drain and rinse canned beans to rinse off salt or preservatives that might affect the flavor.

-• Refrigerate cooled leftovers for up to 4 days in an airtight container.
+• Refrigerate cooled leftovers for up to 4 days in an airtight container and in the freezer for 8 weeks.

 • Reheat on the stovetop over low heat.